-Dairy farmers shot down again, but not giving up
+Dairy farmers shot down again, but we are not giving up

 On June 2, 2017 the dairy division of the USDA received our petition asking for a milk hearing to consider eliminating the present pricing system used to price milk to dairy farmers.
 In its place we strongly urged the USDA to consider a pricing formula that considers the dairy farmers’ cost of production.

 However, despite thousands of petitions signed by consumers and dairy farmers, along with support letters from county commissioners as well as support letters from various national and state farm organizations, the USDA has turned down our request at this time.

 At this time, I want to publicly thank the people who helped us.
 First, a big thank you to the members of Pro-Ag and many other dairy farmers from several different states that gathered hundreds of petitions.